Order-Explicit Linearization of High-Dimensional $U$-Statistics: Simultaneous Inference for Subsampled Kernel Regression

 for some function $\bar{u}(\cdot,\cdot)$.
 Let $V_1,\ldots,V_n$ denote a collection of random variables, where $V_i$ takes the value $1$ if the index $i$ is an element of the random set $\mathsf{h}$ used to define the half-sample bootstrap root \eqref{eq: bootstrap root}, and takes the value $-1$ otherwise.
 Observe that

 The weights $V_i$ are exchangeable Rademacher random variables, i.e., they are uniformly distributed on $\{1,-1\}$.
-If the weights were fully independent, the representation \eqref{eq: half as weight} reduces to the more familiar Rademacher bootstrap.\footnote{The representation \eqref{eq: half as weight} is due to \cite{yadlowsky2023evaluating}, who draw on a similar observation made in the context of two-sample testing in \cite{chung2013exact}.
-In \cref{app: bin boot}, we consider a variant of the bootstrap root \eqref{eq: bootstrap root} based on re-estimating and re-scaling $\hat{\theta}_n(\bm{x}^{(d)})$ on a subsample of a random size $\mathsf{Bin}(n,1/2)$.
-For this construction, the equivalent objects to the weights $V_i$ are fully independent.
-That is, this bootstrap root is equivalent to the Rademacher bootstrap root for linear statistics.
-We show that the resulting confidence regions obtain the same error rates on coverage accuracy.}
+If the weights were fully independent, the representation \eqref{eq: half as weight} reduces to the more familiar Rademacher bootstrap.
+The representation \eqref{eq: half as weight} is due to \cite{yadlowsky2023evaluating}, who draw on a similar observation made in the context of two-sample testing in \cite{chung2013exact}.

 In practice, many widely applied estimators are not perfectly linearly decomposable.
 Often, however, estimators do satisfy an approximate linear decomposition, in the sense that the equality \eqref{eq: exact linear} holds with a remainder term of order, say, $o_p(n^{-\gamma})$ for some positive constant $\gamma$.
 As we will see, estimators constructed with subsampled kernels are approximately linear around some unknown function $\bar{u}(\cdot,\cdot)$.
 If an estimator $\hat{\theta}_n(\bm{x}^{(d)})$ is approximately linear, then the subsampled estimate $\hat{\theta}_{\mathsf{h}}(\bm{x}^{(d)})$ is \emph{immediately} also approximately linear.\footnote{Approximate linearity does not immediately imply a representation analogous to \eqref{eq: half as weight} for a root constructed with an empirical bootstrap, as approximate linearity would not necessarily hold under the empirical distribution.} Thus, for approximately linear statistics, the representation \eqref{eq: half as weight} continues to hold, now with a remainder term of order $o_p(n^{-\gamma})$.
-As a consequence, the validity of the confidence region formulated in \cref{def: uniform ci}, for approximately linear estimators, follows by deriving central limit theorems for the statistics \eqref{eq: exact linear} and \eqref{eq: half as weight} and applying an appropriate generalization of Slutsky's Theorem.